Risk Reduction for Sexually Transmitted Infections (STIs)

 - Avoid sexual contact until you and your partner(s) have been tested for pre-existing sexually transmitted infections (STIs).
 However, be aware that only certain types of HPV (human papilloma virus) are detected by lab tests.
 Genital wart diagnosis is typically a "visual" diagnosis.

 - Limit your number of sexual partners.
-Restricting your sexual activities to a committed relationship in which you and your partner make an agreement to be faithful sexually makes good emotional as well as disease prevention sense.
+Restricting your sexual activities to a committed relationship in which you and your partner make an agreement to be faithful sexually makes disease prevention sense.

 - It is always best for partners to have open and honest communication about their past sexual history, but some studies indicate that some college men and women do not reveal everything about their sexual history.
 Also, your partner may not know the sexual history of their partners.

 - Before you have sex, look closely for any signs of a sexually transmitted infection (STI): a rash, a sore, redness or discharge on your partner's genitals.
 If you notice anything unusual, refrain from any sexual contact and insist your partner(s) get a medical checkup.
 STI testing and treatment is available through ASU Student Health Services.

-- If you or a partner was ever infected with a viral infection like herpes, HPV (genital warts), hepatitis B, or HIV, avoid unprotected sex.
-Even if no symptoms are present, the virus is still there and can be transmitted.
+- If you or a partner was ever infected with a viral infection like herpes, HPV (genital warts), hepatitis B, or HIV, then avoid unprotected sex.
+Even if no symptoms are present, the virus is likely still there and can be transmitted.